mattjubb/Amici/README.md

 ####Getting Started
-You'll need [Apache Ivy](http://ant.apache.org/ivy/) to manage all the dependencies.
+You'll need Java 7 and [Apache Ivy](http://ant.apache.org/ivy/) to manage all the dependencies.
 Once you've installed that then run the `ant` command.
 This will build Amici.jar which you can then run with `java -jar Amici.jar 5555`

 Amici server now be running on port 5555 with the URI openkad.udp://localhost:5555/.
 This instance is not connected to any other node - to do that youll also need to provide the URI of another Amici node ie `java -jar Amici.jar 5556 openkad.udp://localhost:5555/`